Developer-DUCS/TheDruryMirrorApp/README.md

 4. When the phone is started, open the terminal and make sure you are in the working directory of the project.
 5. Run `npm run android` in the terminal.
 6. When prompted, type `a` in the terminal to open the android app.

+## Trouble Shooting
+Expo needs internet to run.
+Make sure the phone in the emulator has an internet connection.